 Get crucial feedback during the product development process.

-What do we mean by Prototype?
+What do we mean by prototype?

 Functional Prototypes: To test mechanisms and key features.

 Ergonomic prototypes: To test comfort, ease of use, layout of controls, form and colour.

 Virtual prototyping: Computer simulation of mechanical design against applied forces.

 Digital prototypes of User Interface (UI): To test the flow of digital menus, controls, information etc.

-Why do we Prototype?
+Why do we prototype?

-1. To save time and money
+1. Save time and money.

-2. To refine the product’s integrity
+2. Refine the product’s integrity.

 With feedback, you’ll change or add new features and refine your product further.
 Changing features later in the product development cycle costs much more than changing or adding features earlier.

-4. To get to market sooner
+4. Get to market sooner.

 When you have the prototype in your hands, you’re more compelled to get to market sooner.
 You’ll have more confidence in what you’re creating.
 Through testing and refining, you’ll most likely start the production phase earlier.